Aug. 22, 2025 - Freedomain Radio - Stefan Molyneux

 Not exactly.

-And it's an important point to make, which is like when you see these coincidences in nature and people are using them as explanations for the supernatural, like you need, you really need to turn on a part of your brain that's capable of looking for all possible explanations.
+I just kind of wanted to clear that up that like, and it's an important point to make, which is like when you see these coincidences in nature and people are using them as explanations for the supernatural, like you really need to turn on a part of your brain that's capable of looking for all possible explanations.

-That way, you're able to come to sort of objectivity.
+That way you're able to come to sort of objectivity.

 But yeah, I don't really have, I don't really have any specific bone, other bone to pick with you or the previous caller.

-There's there's three things that you mentioned there.
+Sorry, there's three things that you mentioned there.

 One is carelessness, one is fraud, and one is theft.